 Summer interns work at their summer job from June to early-August and earn at least $7.25 per hour.

 Who's eligible to participate in STEP-UP Chattanooga?

 Ambitious students who are: (1) currently enrolled in a Hamilton County high school with positive behavior; (2) will be 16 by June 1, 2021; (3) have financial need OR on free/reduced lunch; (4) have good school attendance record.
-For other eligibility questions, contact Stacy Lightfoot at 423-648-4443.
+For other eligibility questions, contact Janice Neal at email@example.com.

 How do students apply for STEP-UP?

 Please see For Interns page.
-The online application deadline for our 2021 summer program is live and open for returning students and newly-nominated students.
-For more information, contact Janice Neal at 423-668-2423 or .
+The online application for our 2022 summer program will open soon for returning students and newly-nominated students.
+For more information, contact Janice Neal at 423-668-2423 or firstname.lastname@example.org.